russellb/ast-db-manage/README.md

 migrations, using [Alembic](http://alembic.readthedocs.org).
 The existing repositories include:

- * `config` - Tables used for Asterisk realtime configuration.
-IMPORTANT NOTE:
+ * `config` - Tables used for Asterisk realtime configuration
-   This is still under development.
-The initial tables are all being created in a single migration and it's not done yet.
-Do not use this tool for any production purpose yet.
+ * `voicemail` - Tables used for `ODBC_STOARGE` of voicemail messages

 Alembic uses SQLAlchemy, which has support for
 [many databases](http://docs.sqlalchemy.org/en/rel_0_8/dialects/index.html).

+IMPORTANT NOTE: This is brand new and the initial migrations are still subject to change.
+Only use this for testing purposes for now.

 Example Usage
 -------------